 We will not receive any proceeds from the issuance of shares of Class A Common Stock upon the exercise of the Warrants unless the holders of the Warrants exercise their Warrants for cash.
-Cash proceeds associated with the exercises of our Warrants, if any, are highly dependent on the price of our Class A common stock and the spread between the exercise price of the Warrant and the price of our Class A common stock at the time of exercise.
-For example, to the extent that the price of our Class A common stock exceeds \$11.50 per share, it is more likely that holders of our Warrants will exercise their warrants.
-If the price of our Class A common stock is less than \$11.50 per share, we believe it is much less likely that such holders will exercise their warrants.
-On October 3, 2023, the closing price of the Class A Common Stock as reported by The New York Stock Exchange (the "NYSE") was \$8.45 per share, which price was less than the \$11.50 per share exercise price of the Private Warrants.
-There can be no assurance that our Warrants will be in the money after the date of this prospectus and prior to their expiration.
-Our Sponsor and the Sponsor Distributes have the option to exercise the Private Warrants on a cashless basis.
-Holders of Public Warrants may generally only exercise such Warrants for cash, subject to very limited exceptions in certain circumstances as provided for in the Warrant Agreement relating to the Warrants.
+Cash proceeds associated with the exercises of our Warrants, if any, are therefore dependent on the trading price of our shares of Class A Common Stock exceeding the exercise price of the Warrants.
 See "Use of Proceeds."
-Our registration of the shares of Class A Common Stock.
-We will be arall costs, expenses and fees in connection with the registration of the shares of Class A Common Stock underlying the Warrants.
+Our registration of the shares of Class A Common Stock covered by this prospectus does not mean that we will issue or sell any of the shares of Class A Common Stock.
+We will bear all costs, expenses and fees in connection with the registration of the shares of Class A Common Stock underlying the Warrants.
 We provide more information about how we may sell the shares of Class A Common Stock in the section entitled "Plan of Distribution."